A genuine mindset interview with Dave Scott

 Dave’s opening up

-This interview with Dave Scott is a great example of this; being the 6 x time Ironman World Champion and winner of countless other events, he has the credentials to be truly confident!
+This interview with Dave Scott is a great example of the above; being the 6 x time Ironman World Champion and winner of countless other events, he has all the credentials to be truly confident!

-His description andexperience is actually quite common amongst many top-level athletes (and “successful” people in general).
+His description and what he experienced is actually quite common amongst many top-level athletes (and “successful” people in general).

 His public front was false; he suffered from anxiety, eating disorders, self-harming tendencies, etc. He was depressed.

-Dave felt such pressure and expectation that he couldn’t seek help – or necessarily knew he needed to, being at a time that mental health was not a big thing.
+Dave felt such pressure and expectation that he couldn’t seek help – or necessarily knew he needed to, at the time mental health was not a big thing.

 Going forwards, DON’T compare

 Use this resource to change and manage your own ego (chimp brain!), your perception of YOURSELF and of OTHERS.
-To quote Dave and his advice, which should sound familiar: “Do what you can do in the moment, be in the present.”
+To quote Dave: “Do what you can do in the moment, be in the present.”